Guidance for Staff on Progression from Lecturer Grade 7 to Grade 8

 a. produce appropriate research outputs that are recognised internationally in terms of originality, significance and rigour for the REF or other equivalent peer review, with careful planning to maximise its quality and the communication of its outcome and impact;

-b. ensure that any publications referred to in your promotion application are uploaded in Durham Research Online (wherever possible) and included in your web profile;
+b. ensure that any publications referred to in your promotion application are uploaded in Durham Research Online (wherever possible) and/or included in your web profile (see Section 12 for guidance);

 c. make a significant contribution in terms of research impact and outcome;